How assets are divided in a divorce

 If you and your former partner can’t agree between yourselves how to split your assets, the collaborative law approach can help you negotiate an agreement.
 It is rarely necessary for court proceedings to be necessary, however, should this be the case you will need to apply for a financial order to determine property settlement and spousal maintenance if applicable.

-How does the court determine who gets what?
+How does the court determine the division of assets?

 When addressing property settlements, the Courts will seek to reach an outcome that is fair and equitable.
-The following factors will be considered:
+Consider the following factors:

 - Net assets value, ie. the value of what you own less any outstanding debts (eg. the value of your home less the outstanding mortgage).